 Why hire a doula?

-There were a couple of other things women had going for them before modern medicine: connection to their bodies and more resilience in the face of the unknown.
+Since the dawn of time, women have supported other women in childbirth.
+Whether it was a neighbor or a family member, nurturing, empathetic care was provided by a female companion, easing a birthing person’s journey through this wild, embodied adventure.
+But, there were a couple of other things women had going for them before modern medicine: more connection to their bodies and more resilience in the face of the unknown.

 Our bodies have deep knowing that we, as a species, are from nature — just as the tree knows how to grow, you also know how to do the things that your body was designed to do.
 This is true of functionality (like sneezing and smiling, as I mentioned) but also true of a deeper conversation that your body is trying to have with you — in telling you who you are and what you stand for.
 With awareness and deep listening, we can come deeper into who we are as individuals and live from the center of our beings.
 We can learn to trust that we do have the answers.
 This brings alignment and softens anxiety, stress, and friction.

-Part of my work as a doula is to help you tap into or deepen that core listening, to help you unearth your inner knowing and empower you to trust your body — a skill that will serve you in birth, in making decisions as a new parent (or a parent again) and for the rest of your life.
+Part of my work as a doula is to help you tap into or deepen that core listening, to help you unearth your inner knowing and empower you to trust the physiological functions and emotional messages from your body — a skill that will serve you in birth, in making decisions as a new parent (or a parent again) and for the rest of your life.

 Rooting into yourself opens up a new freedom for birth — intentionality vs a prescriptive plan.
 Grounding into values and goals, instead of specifics, will widen your ability to handle unexpected turns.
 This will make you more resilient, more ready to handle whatever comes, and less likely to experience trauma created by the chasm between reality and expectation.
 We don’t know how your birth will go, and part of my work is to help you widen your expectations so we can hold the unknown with openness and a welcoming, instead of fear.